leto/mastering_komodo_dpow/mastering_komodo_dpow.md

 send.
 Notary nodes run full nodes of Bitcoin, Komodo, and all Komodo Asset chains and coins protected by KMD DPoW, and are the way data from one chain makes it onto another chain.
 The author of this document helps run the [ChainStrike notary node](https://komodostats.com/node.php?id=16).

+Note that the DPoW algorithm is abstract, and you could choose other coins than KMD or BTC to send your data!
+If another network was better than KMD, that could be used and if a different coin had higher hashrate, data could be sent to that instead of Bitcoin.
+No part of DPoW depends on KMD or BTC in particular.

 ## Global Notary Node Network